HMCS Prince Robert, dated Dec. 28, 1943

 This DND photo is dated December 28, 1943.

-CLICK HERE TO SEE AN ENLARGED VERSION OF THIS PHOTO.
+CLICK HERE TO SEE AN ENLARGEMENT OF THIS PHOTO.

 Robert Berbeck for providing this photo from Ken Lloyd's collection.